microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/includes/introduction-self-guided.md

 ## Select Workshop Programming Language

-The workshop is available in both Python and C#.
+The workshop is available in Python, C# and TypeScript.
 Use the language selector tabs to choose your preferred language.
 Note, don't switch languages mid-workshop.

 **Select the tab for your preferred language:**